CookieSource/wikijs/home.md

 title: Home
 description: Guides and instructions for RebornOS
 published: true
-date: 2023-02-18T18:26:52.630Z
+date: 2023-02-18T18:27:29.605Z
 tags:
 editor: markdown
 dateCreated: 2023-02-18T16:51:58.670Z
 ---

-# Getting started Welcome to the RebornOS wiki This is a complimentary wiki for all things RebornOS.
+## Welcome to the RebornOS wiki This is a complimentary wiki for all things RebornOS.
 For other guides on Arch, please visit the [Arch Wiki](https://wiki.archlinux.org).
 # Installation Instructions on installing RebornOS
 - [Requirements](/en/installation/requirements) ***Everything required to install RebornOS***
 - [_Online Installation guide (Calamares installer)_](/en/installation/online) ***Instructions on how to install RebornOS online***